sjtower/go-example-webapp/README.md

 ## Summary
 A bare-bones webapp that supports entering product information and searching on those fields

-Uses Postgres as data-store that will persist between sessions
+Uses Postgres as a data-store that will persist between sessions

 ## Requirements